-When you see our address 337-341 Rochester High Street, you might think we’re in amongst the lovely stretch of independent shops near the castle and cathedral.
-But no, we’re in the less glam but still full of interest section historically known as ‘Chatham Intra’, where Rochester High Street meets Chatham High Street.
+When you see our address 337-341 Rochester High Street, you might think we’re in amongst the stretch of independent shops near the castle and cathedral.
+But no, we’re in the less well known but full of interest section historically known as ‘Chatham Intra’, where Rochester High Street meets Chatham High Street.
 We’re proud to be part of a brilliant supportive community of businesses here, in what we call The Old High Street Intra (for more info on this see Facebook or Instagram) and co-produce a biennial arts festival about the area called Ebb & Flow.

 Here we are on Google Maps.

-It’s about a 10 minute walk to us from Rochester train station, which is close to Rochester bridge.
+It’s about a 10 minute walk to us from Rochester train station, which is close to Rochester bridge, cathedral and castle.
 Heading east from Rochester train station towards Chatham:

 - From the station, turn left onto the main road and go along Corporation Street